 Banana pudding has become one of my favorite desserts.
 It's the type of dessert you can layer up, make a big bowl of, and bring to a party.
-We actually this to a family Thanksgiving gathering almost every year.
+We actually bring this to a family gathering almost every year.
 And it's perfect for a summer bbq.

 Or you can layer it up, make a big bowl of it, and eat all the banana pudding yourself at your house.
 Which is what we recently did, because yum.
+My waistline hates me for this, but my tastebuds are SO SO happy.
+It's worth the extra cardio.

-This banana pudding consists of layers of vanilla wafers, vanilla pudding, sliced bananas, whipped cream, caramel drizzle, and a graham cracker crumble topping.
+This southern banana pudding consists of layers of vanilla wafers, vanilla pudding, sliced bananas, freshly whipped cream, caramel drizzle, and a graham cracker crumble topping.
 It's all delicious, but that crumble topping just takes it to the next level.

 Let's talk a little more about those layers!